target0/ingi2349/README.md

 * The power of software-defined networking: line-rate content-based routing using OpenFlow
 * Time-based updates in software defined networks
 * Towards A Secure Controller Platform for OpenFlow Applications
+* Towards an Elastic Distributed SDN Controller
+* Towards Efficient Implementation of Packet Classifiers in SDN/OpenFlow
 * Towards secure and dependable software-defined networks
 * VeriFlow: verifying network-wide invariants in real time
 * Where is the debugger for my software-defined network?